 3. Sale of CBAM certificates postponed to February 2027

 A core element of the CBAM is the introduction of CBAM certificates based on emission certificate trading in the ETS.
 However, unlike emission certificates, there will be no fixed upper limit to the total number of CBAM certificates to be issued and the issued certificates will not be tradable between companies so as not to disrupt existing trade flows from third countries into the EU (no cap-and-trade system).
 Following a transitional period, the sale of these CBAM certificates was to start on 1 January 2026.
-The Commission now intends to postpone this to 1 February 2027 to address uncertainties related to implementation during 2026 – planned as the first year of the post-transitional period – and to streamline information exchanges between the CBAM registry and the common central platform.
+The CBAM Regulation now postpones this to 1 February 2027 to address uncertainties related to implementation during 2026 – planned as the first year of the post-transitional period – and to streamline information exchanges between the CBAM registry and the common central platform.
 Member States will be able to sell CBAM certificates to authorised CBAM declarants via the common central platform.
 The data on the declarants’ CBAM certificates will be stored in a standardised electronic database, the CBAM registry, and will therefore be automatically available to the competent authorities in real time.

 CBAM declarants will only be obliged to acquire CBAM certificates for emissions resulting from goods imported into the EU in 2026 from 2027 onwards to give them sufficient time to adjust to the changes to the Regulation.
 The price of CBAM certificates purchased in 2027 to cover emissions from goods imported in 2026 will reflect the price of EU ETS certificates in 2026.